Forgot a Pre-Nup? Create a Post-Nup

 Since the legal relationship between people changes once they are married, it is vital to have an experienced attorney draft any postnuptial agreement.
 Courts carefully scrutinize postnuptial agreements to ensure that they were entered into voluntarily, without coercion, duress, or undue influence.
 Likewise, the Murdoch postnuptials (and prenuptial) will be highly scrutinized by both parties for these loopholes.

-At Lonich Patton Ehrlich Policastri, our attorneys are prepared to help clients create targeted, legally binding postnuptial agreements.
+At Lonich Patton Erlich Policastri, our attorneys are prepared to help clients create targeted, legally binding postnuptial agreements.
 We always recommend that clients have legal counsel review their agreements to make it more difficult for either spouse to challenge the issues later on.
 If you have any questions about postnuptial agreements, please contact our California Certified Family Law Specialists (as certified by the State Bar of California Board of Legal Specialization).
 Our attorneys have decades of experience handling complex Family Law proceedings and are happy to offer you a free consultation.